Play Skytear by yourself with this free and lightweight solo mode

 Use this mode to refine your decks for the PvP mode, or simply enjoy Skytear without having to find an opponent.

-Currently, you can play against four heroes of the starter box.
+Currently, you can play against all eight heroes of the starter box.

 This new solo game mode is free.

-You can play it on Tabletop Simulator or enjoy it at the table with just a copy of the Starter Box!
+You can play it on the scripted and official Tabletop Simulator mod or enjoy it at the table with just a copy of the Starter Box!

 Please note that you get cheap (or free) shipping without any customs duties, as we have warehouses in the USA, Canada, Australia, China, and Europe!SHOP NOW